sjbennett123/polarlarp/content/current_writeups/_index.md

 - Finishing up the website updates and starting to fill in details from his notes.
 - send brittany rope
-- Add encounter bloody fist scouting party
-- a sign for the tavern that Huldrek is not allowed.

 ### Website Updates